Wallet Attestation

 At the current stage, the implementation profile defined in this document supports only the Local Internal WSCD.
 Future versions of this specification MAY include other approaches depending on the required AAL.

-Steps 3-5: The Wallet Instance sends a request to the Wallet Provider Backend and receives a one-time challenge.
-This "challenge" is a nonce, which must be unpredictable to serve as the main defense against replay attacks.
-The backend must generate the nonce value in a manner that ensures it is single-use and valid only within a specific time frame.
-This endpoint is compliant with the specification OAuth 2.0 Nonce Endpoint.
+Steps 4-6: The Wallet Instance solicits a one-time "challenge" from the nonce endpoint of the Wallet Provider Backend.
+This "challenge" takes the form of a nonce, which is required to be unpredictable and serves as the main defense against replay attacks.
+The nonce MUST be produced in a manner that ensures its single-use within a predetermined time frame.

 GET /nonce HTTP/1.1